 How to Browse and Open Folders and Files with Google Chrome

-Now when you click to open a file in the Index of C:\ tab, the External Protocol Request window opens below.
+Now when you click to open a file in the “Index of \” tab, the External Protocol Request window below will open.
 Press the Launch Application button to open the file in its default software package.

-Clicking folders in the Index of C:\ tab will also open them in File Explorer so long as you’ve selected Use Local Explorer to open folders.
-So right-click the extension’s button and click Options to select that option.
-If it isn’t selected, click its check box and press the Save Settings button.
-Then click a folder in Chrome’s file browser and press the Launch Application option as before to open it in File Explorer.
+Clicking folders in the “Index of \” tab will also open them in File Explorer, so long as you have selected “Use Local Explorer to open folders.”
+Right-click the extension’s button and click “Options” to select that option.
+If it isn’t selected, click its check box and press the “Save Settings” button.
+Then click a folder in Chrome’s file browser and press the “Launch Application” button as before to open it in File Explorer.

 You can now open any file or folder directly from Google Chrome using Local Explorer.
 You’ll never need to open File Explorer as you can open all files with Chrome.
 The extension considerably enhances Chrome’s file browser.

 However, note that this does not work on Chromebooks, or any machines running a Linux-based OS.
 In addition, the reason this feature is not built-in to Chrome is for security reasons.
 Be careful when opening files if you are not sure of their origination, and proceed at your own risk.